GrantMelvin/eco/README.md

-    caslib=caslib,              /* The caslib that you want the table to be located in */ table=table,                /* The name of the table that you want to create */ doc_path=path               /* The directory where you want the report to be stored */ );
+    caslib=caslib,              /* The caslib that you want the table to be located in */ table=table,                /* The name of the table that you want to create */ doc_path=path               /* The directory where you want the report to be stored */ completeness_threshold=30   /* The row has to contain at least this % of values or be flagged */ outlier_threshold=10        /* The row cannot contain more than this % of outliers or be flagged */ mismatch_threshold=25       /* The row cannot contain more than this % of mismatched types or be flagged */ );
 ```